Choose a Category to Easily Find the Answers to Your Charter Questions:

 Absolutely!
 Please use the following link to view our Florida Sample Itinerary | Waypoints Yacht Charters for St Petersburg, FL.

 Stay flexible, as the weather can change your itinerary.
 If you need suggestions or more details on the itinerary, give us a call and we would be happy to discuss the options with you.

 The Vinoy Hotel across the street from the marina has three restaurants that can prepare a wide variety of meals and appetizers.
 A block away on Beach Dr. there are many choices in restaurants serving, seafood, steak, Italian, French, and tapas.

 - Publix: 725 1st Ave S, Saint Petersburg, FL 3370; (727) 822-1053

-You may want to Uber back to the boat once you have your groceries.
+You may want to Uber or Lyft back to the boat once you have your groceries.
 If you need a specific store or product, ask a team member for directions.

 - The Vinoy® Renaissance St. Petersburg Resort & Golf Club: